 This final course in advanced graphic design culminates in an exhibition.
 In-depth exploration, conceptual inquiry, and articulation skills are promoted in relation to each student's personal direction.
 Studio fee charged.
 6 contact hours.

 Prerequisite: ART 424 or consent of instructor or department chair.
+Students may repeat for credit.

 Offered: Fall, Spring.